Romani people in Bulgaria: Groups

 Roma in Bulgaria are not a unified community in culture and lifestyle.
 The most widespread group of the Romani in the country are the yerli or the 'local Roma', who are in turn divided into Bulgarian Gypsies (Dasikane Roma) and Turkish Gypsies (Horahane Roma).
 The former are Christian (Eastern Orthodox and some few are believe in Evangelicalism), while the latter are Cultural Muslims.
 Many of the Muslim Romani or the so-called Turkish Roma (Turkish Gypsies) are usually well integrated in the ethnic Turkish society in Bulgaria.
 Many possess Turkish ethnic identity and speak Turkish in addition to Romani.
-Moreover, between 50% and 75% of Romani are Muslims and more than 30 Romani dialects are reportedly used in the country.
+According to the latest census in 2021, of Romani 17.2% are Muslims.
 Muslim Romani can be divided into several linguistic groups: for example the Horahane Roma, who speak only Romani (although they know Turkish or Bulgarian) and identify themselves as Horahane Roma; Horahane Roma whose language is a mix between Balkan Romani and Turkish; Horahane Roma who use only Turkish (rarely Bulgarian and Romani); and Horahane Roma who can only speak Turkish, identifying themselves as Turks.

 The Futadžides Romani dialect or Futadžiite, is spoken by the Muslim Romani Futacı (Fouta towel/Peshtemal maker, from Haskovo and Haskovo Municipality but also some of them live in Stara Zagora and Plovdiv and East Thrace in Turkey too.
 It is a very strong Turkish influenced Romani dialect.

 In Ottoman archives from the 18th and 19th centuries, a special sub-group of 4 clans of Turkish-speaking Nomads of Alevism faith, who did not speak Romany was mentioned, namely the Turkmen Kiptileri.
 In the past, this group had strong contact with Turkmen tribes, it is suspected that they are the same as Abdal of Turkey.

 A subgroup of the Bulgarian Gypsies in southern Bulgaria, the Asparuhovi bâlgari ("Asparuh Bulgarians") — that is known also as stari bâlgari ("Old Bulgarians"), sivi gâlâbi ("Grey Doves", "Grey Pigeons"), or demirdzhii — self-identify as the descendants of blacksmiths for Khan Asparuh's army.
 Some deny any connection with the Romani and most do not speak Romani.